fredotran/minilab-project/README.md

-# Using Embedded sensors to detect and avoid obstacles using Mini-Lab and ROS.
+# Using Mini-Lab embedded sensors and ROS to detect and avoid obstacles.

 ![plot](Mini-Lab_Gui/minilab.png)